akeneo/pim-api-docs/content/concepts/asset-manager.md

 ```

 In this formula:
  - `MEDIA_FILE_ATTRIBUTE_NAME` is the code of the asset attribute that holds the source file.
-This asset attribute should be defined in the asset family and of type `media_file`.
+This asset attribute should be a `media_file` attribute, defined in the asset family.
  - `SOURCE_LOCALE_CODE` is an existing locale code when `MEDIA_FILE_ATTRIBUTE_NAME` is the code of a localizable asset attribute.
  - `SOURCE_CHANNEL_CODE` is an existing channel code when `MEDIA_FILE_ATTRIBUTE_NAME` is the code of a scopable asset attribute.